What are the metalloids?

 Physical Properties of Metalloids

-Usually, the physical properties of metalloids fall between metals and nonmetals.
-Some important factors are given below:
+The physical properties of metalloids are usually intermediate between metals and nonmetals.
+There are a few key properties listed below:

 Chemical Properties of Metalloids

-• Oxidation States: Common oxidation states of metalloids include +3, +2, -4, and -2.
-For example, boron exhibits +3 in boron trichloride, while silicon is -4 in silicon dioxide.
-Arsenic and antimony commonly exhibit +3 and +5 oxidation states.
+- Oxidation States: There is a little variation with oxidation states, but it is most often seen in +3, +2, -4, and -2 values.
+For example, boron is +3 in boron trichloride, whereas silicon is -4 in silicon dioxide.
+Arsenic and antimony both fall under +3 and +5 oxidation states for most examples.

 Examples of Metalloids on the Periodic Table